notthatbrad/Circuit-Python-Web-Interface/README.md

 FILES
-main.py-this should be uploaded to the main directoryy on the ESP8266, it contains the code for pin manipulation. index.html-this file contains the html that will be run in your web browser.
+main.py-this should be uploaded to the main directoryy on the ESP8266, it contains the code for pin manipulation, and will run at boot. index.html-this file contains the html that will be run in your web browser.

 USE The default code uses pin 4.
 Pin 5 is also available in the demo to demonstrate how to switch pin input.